Time Series Graph

 The Time Series Graph allows you to display and compare historical telemetry data across multiple devices and attributes.

 Users may hover their mouse over the graph to display a tooltip, which shows the value of each series at that moment in time.
-If any other time series graphs within the same dashboard have data at the same timestamp, those graphs will also display their tooltip at the corresponding timestamp automatically.
+If any other Time Series Graphs within the same dashboard have data at the same timestamp, those graphs will also display their tooltip at the corresponding timestamp automatically.

 Configuration